Bay-Shore-Systems-Inc/cache/README.md

 ![GitHub go.mod Go version](https://img.shields.io/github/go-mod/go-version/bay-shore-systems-inc/cache)
 [![Go](https://github.com/Bay-Shore-Systems-Inc/cache/actions/workflows/go.yml/badge.svg)](https://github.com/Bay-Shore-Systems-Inc/cache/actions/workflows/go.yml)
 # Cache
-Cache is a simple dependency free cache package with the ability to add new storage methods be implementing a new store.
+Cache is a simple dependency free cache package with the ability to add new storage methods by implementing a new store.

 This cache will run as many stores as needed and can run more than one instance at a time.
-You can access and maintine the stores individually per cache instance.
+You can access and maintain the stores individually per cache instance.
-Each cache will run a trimming function which calls the trim method implemented by each store to remove old itmes.
+Each cache will run a trimming function which calls the trim method implemented by each store to remove old items.
 The cache will also shut down gracefully.
 You can shut down all cache instances or a single instance.

-This package supports last 2 stable go versions.
+This package supports the last 2 stable go versions.

 - [Install](#install)
 - [Stores](#stores)